esa-palosaari/tower-defence/README.md

   * `README.md` -- This file.

 ## Requirements
-The game requires the SFML library to compile.
+The game requires CMake and the SFML library to compile.
 You can get download and installation instructions from [https://www.sfml-dev.org/](https://www.sfml-dev.org/).

 ## Updating Makefile
 1. If there is something in `build/` (from another system for example) delete all files there (e.g. `cd build` and `rm * -rf`)